-Once the student has completed the grant writing course (MCMP 625), he/she may schedule the Oral Preliminary Examination (OP), in which the student defends his/her original proposal.
+Once the student has completed the grant writing course (MCMP 625) and the mandatory training in Research Conduct and Ethics (Grad 61200 Research Conduct and Ethics), he/she may schedule the Oral Preliminary Examination (OP), in which the student defends his/her original proposal.
 The initial examination must be held no later than the end of the second semester of the second academic year without prior approval from the Graduate Advisory Committee.
 The student is expected to continue laboratory research during the time that he/she is preparing the original proposal.

 The OP examination is designed to test the student's ability to formulate and address research questions on a contemporary topic of biomedical relevance.
 Students will also be examined on their basic knowledge related to their research and coursework during the OP exam.
 An expectation is that students learn by formulating a meaningful research objective for which they can show competence in establishing an experimental design.
 The ability to anticipate the types of results to be obtained from a selected approach will be evaluated through both the written and oral components of the exam.
-In the process, the foundational knowledge will also be assessed in the context of how best to interpret the results of any study under a given experimental design.
-Finally, in addition to the scientific content and knowledge, the examination will assess the quality of the writing and oral presentation skills.
+In the process, foundational knowledge learned in coursework will also be assessed in the context of how best to interpret the results of any study under a given experimental design, as well as the overall chemical and molecular mechanisms related to the proposed work.
+In addition to the scientific content and core knowledge, the examination will assess the quality of the writing and oral presentation skills.